Points system (cricket): Women's cricket

 A multi-format points system was first introduced for the 2013 Women's Ashes series in England; the series consisted of one Test match, three One Day Internationals and two Twenty20 Internationals.
 Six points were awarded for winning the Test match, with two points each if drawn, and two points for winning a limited overs match, and one point each if the match was drawn.
-Talking about the points system, then England captain Charlotte Edwards said " It preserves Test cricket, which is the most important thing, but equally we get to play the more popular formats which are one day and Twenty20 which the media and the public has a huge demand for."
+Talking about the points system, then England captain Charlotte Edwards said "It preserves Test cricket, which is the most important thing, but equally we get to play the more popular formats which are one day and Twenty20 which the media and the public has a huge demand for."
 England won the series 12–4 after the test match was drawn, Australia won one ODI and England won two ODIs and all three T20Is.
 The system was used again in the 2013–14 women's Ashes in Australia, with England winning 10–8, despite winning fewer matches; England won the test match, one ODI and one T20I, while Australia won two ODIs and two T20Is.

 For the 2015 Women's Ashes series, the points system was changed, so that four points were awarded for a test match win, rather than six.
 Australian coach Matthew Mott described this updated system as fairer, as "Whether you win or lose the Test match, it doesn't really disadvantage or advantage you."
 Australia won the series 10–6.
 The 2017–18 Women's Ashes was tied 8–8.
 Australia also won the 2019 Women's Ashes series 12–4.

 In 2021, the points system was used for India's tour of England, the first time that it had been used in women's cricket outside of the Ashes.
 The points system was the same as the Women's Ashes, with four points for winning the Test match, two points if the Test is drawn, and two points for each win in the limited overs matches.
 England beat India 10–6 in the multi-format series.
 The same system was used for India's tour of Australia later in 2021; Australia won the series 11–5.
 The Test match was drawn, Australia won the WODI series 2–1. and the T20 series 2–0, The first WT20I finished with no result due to rain.
 The same points system was used in the 2022 series between England and South Africa.
-England won the series 14–2, after winning all the limited-overs matches; the Test match bewtween the sides was drawn.
+England won the series 14–2, after winning all the limited-overs matches; the Test match between the sides was drawn.